naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 Governance, risk and compliance (GRC) refers to a strategy for managing an organization's overall governance, enterprise risk management and compliance with regulations

-incase you missed it, check out our first episode on [security assessment](https://blog.naijasecforce.com/career-path-series-security-assessment/)
+Incase you missed it, check out our first series on [security assessment](https://blog.naijasecforce.com/career-path-series-security-assessment/)

 Do enjoy the interview.